tobya/DocTo/pages/all/ConvertDirDocToFileRTF.md

 Even though it is easy to convert one [file at a time](ConvertDocToFileRTF.md), Sometimes you need to convert an entire directory of Word Documents to RTFs.
 You can do this easily on the command line using [Docto](https://github.com/tobya/docto).

 The command line below shows how you can convert all the Microsoft Word Documents in a folder to a Windows Rich Text Format file - RTF.
+If you provide a directory rather than a single file, docto knows to convert all the documents in that directory.

 Command Line
 -